NGO Another Way (Stichting Bakens

 assistance of developed countries, including through public-private

-viable, socially acceptable and environmentally sound energy services, taking
+socially acceptable and environmentally sound energy services, taking into

-into account the instrumental role of developing national policies on energy
+account the instrumental role of developing national policies on energy for

 increases in energy services are required to improve the standards of living of